jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 To teach humanity about our own evolution, Techvolution uses Aristotle's _Poetics_ to better understand Hegelian dialectics to showcase how humanity continues Life's Darwinian evolution via technological innovation.
 That's a mouthful, so it's easier to say this new philosophy explains why the politics inside our families, workplace, governments, and societies are best understood as another story in Life's long and ongoing evolution.

-I wrote a deep dive in a book called [_Story Cut Tools_](https://storycuttools.netlify.app/), which is a good read but also long.
-I put enough meat in this summary below so you can skip the nerdy philosophical details and jump right into a new philosophy.
+I wrote a deep dive in a book called _Story Cut Tools_, which is a good read but also long.
+This summary below has enough meat so you can skip the nerdy philosophical details and jump right into a new philosophy.
 It will put the power of evolution in your hands so you can evolve a new society today.

 ## Table of Contents